USDA announces pandemic assistance for timber harvesters and haulers - NewsBreak

 USDA announces pandemic assistance for timber harvesters and haulers

 The U.S. Department of Agriculture (USDA) is providing up to $200 million to provide relief to timber harvesting and timber hauling businesses that have experienced losses due to COVID-19 as part of USDA’s Pandemic Assistance for Producers initiative.
-Loggers and truckers can apply for assistance through USDA’s Farm Service Agency (FSA) through Oct.
+Loggers and truckers can apply for assistance through USDA’s Farm Service Agency (FSA) July 22 through Oct.
 15, 2021.
-The Pandemic Assistance for Timber […]www.southalabamian.com
+The Pandemic Assistance for Timber Harvesters and Haulers program (PATHH) is administered by FSA in partnership with the U.S. Forest Service.norwalkreflector.com

 Comments / 0